Live Better. Love Better. Work Better.

 April 25, 2017

 By Maggie Reynolds, LCPC Many therapists recommend that couples schedule regular check-ins and time together to talk through issues in the relationship.
 Sometimes it is merely a suggestion, and sometimes it is assigned homework stemming from relationship or marriage counseling sessions.
-Either way, emphasis is put on scheduling concrete time, rather than leaving it as a vague, open-ended invitation.
-This time, referred to here as “us time,” differs from “quality time” in that there is an emphasis on addressing problems…
+The key is to set aside specific, concrete time rather than leaving it as a vague, open-ended plan.
+This scheduled period, called “us time,” differs from general “quality time” because its focus is on addressing challenges and…